jjmcsorley/bootstrap-jekyll/README.md

 - Add CSS for sticky footers
 - Update lunr search to search pages and posts
 - Update Navbar to include active class dependent on page
+- (Resolved) Nav menu burger is not working for smaller devices